-8.2 Add Alternate #1 (Section 7.2)
+8.2 Optional Services (Section 7.2)

-Offerors must provide an offer for the optional services detailed in Section 7.2.
+Offerors must provide a bid on the optional services detailed in Section 7.2.
 The University shall, at its sole discretion, make the determination as to whether the optional service will be undertaken.